lambdaclass/concrete/ROADMAP.md

 ## Phase 12: Editor And Human Tooling

-Expected outcome: evidence is visible where developers work.
+Goal: make evidence visible where developers work.

-Phase closes when: editor/LSP/tooling exposes the same facts as CI and command line reports without inventing a second truth source.
+Done when: editor/LSP/tooling exposes the same facts as CI and command-line reports without inventing a second truth source.

 1. Add artifact viewer integration for proof/evidence facts.
 2. Add compiler-as-service / LSP entrypoints after diagnostics and facts are